 While most people I know celebrated the New Year on January 1st, I have come to celebrate with the Chinese New Year.
 In their culture the New Year signifies the start of spring, which resonates more with me than starting something new in the dead of winter.
-In 2018, Lunar New Year, also known as Chinese New Year fell on Friday, February 16, bringing us the Year of the Earth Dog.

 In my experience the Lunar New Year is a better time to make resolutions than the January 1st New Year that we celebrate.
 With the Lunar New Year, we have the support of nature to bolster clarity of vision and righteous action which are resonant with the spring energy.
 Although many people consider the start of spring to occur at the Spring Equinox, this cosmological alignment signifies the peak of spring.

 Keep in mind that each season must follow the previous season; indeed, if the icy stillness and deep slumber of winter had not frightened us into filling up our reserves, we would not be able to spring forth into a world of possibility and hope.
 Seeds that have been buried under frozen ground muster up an enormous amount of energy to burst open and seek out fresh air.
 Instinctively they turn their faces towards the sun.

 Ever since the Winter Solstice, we have been moving towards longer and lighter days, although sometimes it is hard to remember that in the midst of freezing temps.
 However, now that we are standing squarely in the spring season, the yang energy will continue to mount until the Summer Solstice.
 Welcome to the upswing.